junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 Pitchshifting Tips:
 ---
 * You can change your pitchshifter/settings & balance sound quality & CPU.
 * Elastique V2 is a HQ general-purpose shifter w/medium CPU use, and standard across many DAWs.
-DAW-specific algos such as AL's "Complex Pro" tend to suck.
+DAW-specific algos such as AL's "Complex Pro" might suck.
 Elastique is available as VST if you need it.
 * Elastique V3, may be available if you upgrade your DAW.
 It's better for greater shifts & uses less CPU.
 * Elastique Soloist Speech for vox & Elastique Efficient on instros can work well for small shifts to save CPU.
 Elastique Soloist Speech may do some internal formant correction.
 If speech has blips due to instro bleed, try efficient instead.
 * Soundtouch should sound good on vox, and might sound OK on instros.
 Watch out for blips.